 Have a question? – ASK ME HERE.
 (Maybe I’ll add it to the list).

-> Damn!
-I knew I’ll forgotten that really obvious question!
+> Damn, I knew I’ll forgotten that really obvious question!

-What’s your favourite country?
+What’s your favorite country?

 Groan.
 Hate this one (innocent as it is).

 Answer followed by: “Not even your home country?”

 It’s impossible to have a number 1.

 But it’s totally possible to have maybe 50 or 100 number 1’s or favorite countries.
 Basically, I like everywhere, as every country has something to offer this curious traveler.